photo credit: Karli Evans

-The dining room itself is comfortable and not too cramped - it feels sort of industrial, with metal pipes and lots of dark tones that create a dreary aesthetic which might make you sleepy if you’re not eating with someone interesting.
-But even if the person sitting across from you only wants to talk about a dream they had about losing all their credit card points, you’ll inevitably be jolted back to life by something you eat.
+There’s nothing too remarkable about the restaurant itself that’ll draw your attention away from the plate.
+The dining room has an industrial vibe, with metal pipes, dark walls, and a rock-heavy soundtrack.
+It’s a sort of dreary aesthetic that might make you sleepy if you’re not eating with someone interesting.
+But even if the person sitting across from you only wants to talk about a dream they had about doing their taxes, you’ll inevitably be jolted back to life by something you eat.
 And if you do feel the desire to shout your gratitude into the waves, the beach is only three blocks away.
 Just try not to scare the tourists.

 These oysters aren’t huge, but they are delicious.
 The meat is chewy, and fights back rather than just sitting there all soggy.
 They also don’t give you any extra mignonette, which is good because you don’t want to mess this thing up with an aggressive spooning.

 Cacio E Pepe Cheesy Puffs